PowerDNS/pdns/docs/markdown/recursor/settings.md

 * reconnectWaitTime = how long to wait, in seconds, between two reconnection attempts, default to 1
 * maskV4 = network mask to apply to the client IPv4 addresses, for anonymization purpose.
 The default of 32 means no anonymization
 * maskV6 = same as maskV4, but for IPv6.
 Default to 128
+* taggedOnly = only entries with a policy or a policy tag set will be sent
 * asyncConnect = if set to false (default) the first connection to the server during startup will block up to `timeout` seconds, otherwise the connection is done in a separate thread.